 But if that's not stylish enough for you, it is also compact, so you can hide it in your backpack, briefcase, purse, messenger bag, shoulder bag, etc. The Lewis N Clark is a standard compact design that will fly under the radar: it isn't too flashy - unless you buy a bright color.
 If you want an umbrella that makes more of a statement, check out the very classic totes Auto Open Wooden, and for something more modern and fun, we enjoyed the look of the Blunt Metro.

 The Lewis N Clark is popular among travelers, as the name might suggest.
 This product was very competitive with our trekking models.
 It is light enough that we might take it out hiking in the rainy springtime weather.
 And if we were Lewis or Clark canoeing through the Pacific Northwest, we would have been psyched to hold this umbrella overhead.
 Lightweight, durable, reliable: all things we look for in our gear for our various explorations.

 The Lewis N Clark claims to be one of the "#1 selling travel umbrellas online."
 Our research supports this claim as a very popular travel model, and our tests confirm that it is an excellent choice for your various rainy escapades.

 The Lewis N Clark is simple, light, and compact.
 It looks like a fairly standard, store-bought umbrella, but it holds up and performs far better.
-It is well-made and easy to use, with no-frills, and it that provides some of the best rain protection for its compact size and light weight.
+It is well-made and easy to use, with no-frills, and it that provides some of the best rain protection for its compact size and low weight.
 And priced under $20, there is no wonder this is exceedingly popular among travelers.

 — Lyra Pierotti